liip/chusho/packages/docs/guide/components/select.md

 # Select

-Implements the [combobox design pattern](https://w3c.github.io/aria-practices/#combobox), allowing the user to select an option from a collection of predefined values.
+Implements the select-only variant of the [combobox design pattern](https://w3c.github.io/aria-practices/#combobox), allowing the user to select an option from a collection of predefined values.

 <Showcase>
     <ExampleSelect />